I have recently had a couple of articles sent to me about how to help a survivor if you are in a close relationship.

 What if the advice how to help a survivor is not helpful?

 It’s often years before an adult survivor receives a diagnosis (often Post-Traumatic Stress Disorder, but not limited to it) that may open a door to correct, trauma-informed treatment (if available).
 Years of adulthood have passed with the survivor potentially having had one or more partner relationships.
 There may be children involved.
 Past trauma takes its toll on everyone.

 Even when appropriate trauma-informed therapy begins, recovery is arduous.
 Therapy is not just about facing memories.
 It is about undoing the damage of the trauma, which involves changes to the brain and nervous system.
 It is like rehab for a serious physical injury.

 Meanwhile, the partner and the family feel the turmoil too.
 Sometimes things get worse before they get better.
 With resources already low, it becomes increasingly challenging for partners to remain optimistic.

 And there can be financial pressure.
 Often and understandably, the survivor may not be able to work during this time.
 The partner takes on the financial burden too.

 During these times, partners don’t need advice on how to help a survivor.
 Partners need to know how to help and care for themselves.

 As I have stumbled along this journey as a partner to a survivor, I am convinced that in order for partner and family relationships to survive one person’s childhood trauma, greater partner and family support must be offered.
 It’s done with those diagnosed with cancer and Alzheimer’s.
 It’s done with other mental health conditions.
 Why not complex Post-Traumatic Stress Disorder?

 It’s not just me.
-In my Facebook group for partners, I see the struggle of partners who are so exhausted and worn down that they don’t know if they or the relationship will survive.
+In my interactions with partners over the last few years, I see the struggles of partners who are so exhausted and worn down that they don’t know if they or the relationship will survive.
 It is ongoing.

 Given the exhaustion, isn’t there another way?